yifei-jiao/yifei-jiao.github.io/content/research/asteroid-deflection/index.md

 ---
 title: Kinetic impact for asteroid deflection
 date: 2023-01-01
-summary: Where should we impact an asteroid to effectively deflect it
+summary: Where should we impact an asteroid to effectively deflect it?
 tags: ["Asteroids"]
 ---